Efficient Characterization of Coherent and Correlated Low-Degree Noise in Layers of Gates: Tomography protocol

 \section{Tomography protocol}

-We consider a randomized Pauli measurement tomography scheme~\cite{st,population_recovery}.
+We consider a randomized Pauli measurement tomography scheme, which has been widely successful in the context of state-tomography~\cite{shadow}.
 For each qubit, we sample randomly an initial Pauli eigenstate and a measurement basis from the Pauli basis.
 We denote the input and output states by $\ket{\vs}$ and $\ket{\vr}$, taking the six possible values $\{\ket{+},\ket{-},\ket{i},\ket{-i},\ket{0},\ket{1}\}$.
-The probability $p(\vs,\vr)$ of measuring an output $\ket{\vr}$, given an input $\ket{\vs}$ can be written as
+The probability $p(\vr,\vs)$ of measuring an output $\ket{\vr}$, given an input $\ket{\vs}$ can be written as

 by introducing the function